NlightNFotis/nlightnfotis.github.io/_posts/2022-05-12-reflections-on-learning-how-to-grow-almost-anything.markdown

 ## The Lectures

-The course was setup around a number of themes (therapeutics, biofabrication/biomaterials, DNA/RNA editing, microfluidics, etc), and every week we had two-three different presenters (which ranged from university professors to company CEOs) present on the topic at hand.
+The course was setup around a number of themes (therapeutics, biofabrication/biomaterials, DNA/RNA editing, microfluidics, etc), and every week we had two (sometimes three) different presenters (which ranged from university professors to company CEOs) present on the topic at hand.

 The first couple of weeks were focused on teaching the foundations of molecular biology (but in a very, *very* accelerated timeframe), and then the following weeks assumed